vipshop/hiredis-vip/README.md

 reply = redisClusterCommand(clustercontext, "SET key:%s %s", myid, value);
 ```

-### Cluster multi-key commands
+### Sending multi-key commands

-Hiredis-vip supports mget/mset/del multi-key commands.
+Hiredis-cluster supports mget/mset/del multi-key commands.
-Those multi-key commands is highly effective.
-Millions of keys in one mget command just used several seconds.
+The command will be splitted per slot and sent to correct Redis nodes.

 Example:
 ```c
 reply = redisClusterCommand(clustercontext, "mget %s %s %s %s", key1, key2, key3, key4);
 ```

-### Cluster cleaning up
+### Teardown

 To disconnect and free the context the following function can be used:
 ```c
 void redisClusterFree(redisClusterContext *cc);
 ```
-This function immediately closes the socket and then frees the allocations done in
+This function closes the sockets and deallocates the context.
-creating the context.

 ### Cluster pipelining

 The function `redisClusterGetReply` is exported as part of the Hiredis API and can be used
 when a reply is expected on the socket.
 To pipeline commands, the only things that needs
 to be done is filling up the output buffer.
 For this cause, two commands can be used that
 are identical to the `redisClusterCommand` family, apart from not returning a reply:
 ```c
 int redisClusterAppendCommand(redisClusterContext *cc, const char *format, ...);